flutter/website/src/docs/cookbook/networking/delete-data.md

   path: /docs/cookbook/networking/authenticated-requests
 ---

-You'll learn how to delete data on internet using the `http` package.
+In this recipe, you'll learn how to delete data over the internet using the `http` package.

 This recipe uses the following steps:

-  1. Add the `http` package.
+  1. Add the `http` package
-  2. Delete data on the server.
+  2. Delete data on the server
-  3. Update the screen.
+  3. Update the screen

 ## 1. Add the `http` package

-To install the `http` package, add it to the dependencies section of the `pubspec.yaml`.
-You can find the latest version of the [`http` package][] on pub.dev.
+To install the `http` package, add it to the dependencies section of the `pubspec.yaml` file.
+You can find the latest version of the
+[`http` package][] on pub.dev.

 ```yaml